| Title: | Stepwise Elimination and Term Reordering for Mixed-Effects Regression |

 A character vector of regular expressions.
 Terms matching the same regular expression are assigned the same block, and will be evaluated together in buildmer functions. |

-A buildmer terms list, which is just a normal data frame.
+A buildmer term list, which is just a normal data frame.

 buildmer-package